rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. only:: html

    :New:

+      - The tutorial on :ref:`Computing a best choice recommendation <Rubis-Tutorial-label>` has been thoroughly reviewed and upgraded

       - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via sparse outranking digraphs

       - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several hundreds of decision alternatives.